McDonnell Douglas F-4 Phantom II: Origins

 In 1953, McDonnell Aircraft began work on revising its F3H Demon naval fighter, seeking expanded capabilities and better performance.
 The company developed several projects, including a variant powered by a Wright J67 engine, and variants powered by two Wright J65 engines, or two General Electric J79 engines.
 The J79-powered version promised a top speed of Mach 1.97.
-On 19 September 1953, McDonnell approached the United States Navy with a proposal for the "Super Demon".
-Uniquely, the aircraft was to be modular, as it could be fitted with one- or two-seat noses for different missions, with different nose cones to accommodate radar, photo cameras, four 20 mm (.79 in) cannon, or 56 FFAR unguided rockets in addition to the nine hardpoints under the wings and the fuselage.
+On 19 September 1953, McDonnell approached the USN with a proposal for the "Super Demon".
+Uniquely, the aircraft was to be modular, as it could be fitted with one- or two-seat noses for different missions, with different nose cones to accommodate radar, photo cameras, four 20 mm (.79 in) cannons, or 56 FFAR unguided rockets in addition to the nine hardpoints under the wings and the fuselage.
 The Navy was sufficiently interested to order a full-scale mock-up of the F3H-G/H, but felt that the upcoming Grumman XF9F-9 and Vought XF8U-1 already satisfied the need for a supersonic fighter.

-The McDonnell design was therefore reworked into an all-weather fighter-bomber with 11 external hardpoints for weapons and on 18 October 1954, the company received a letter of intent for two YAH-1 prototypes.
-Then on 26 May 1955, four Navy officers arrived at the McDonnell offices and, within an hour, presented the company with an entirely new set of requirements.
+The McDonnell design was therefore reworked into an all-weather fighter-bomber with 11 external hardpoints for weapons, and on 18 October 1954, the company received a letter of intent for two YAH-1 prototypes.
+Then on 26 May 1955, four USN officers arrived at the McDonnell offices, and within an hour, presented the company with an entirely new set of requirements.
 Because the Navy already had the Douglas A-4 Skyhawk for ground attack and F-8 Crusader for dogfighting, the project now had to fulfill the need for an all-weather fleet defense interceptor.
 A second crewman was added to operate the powerful radar; designers believed that air combat in the next war would overload solo pilots with information.